 The children need their Morning Tea and Lunch to be easily differentiated.
 It is best for children when parents provide food, they can easily cope with themselves.
 Check they can open packets or lids easily and are able, for example, to peel bananas.
-Morning Tea time is 30 minutes, so something children can eat quickly and easily is good, otherwise they may miss out on most of their playtime.
+Morning Tea time is 30 minutes, so something children can eat food that is easily accessible, otherwise they may miss out on most of their playtime.